Researching and comparing gas and electricity tariffs from different energy suppliers is the easiest way to get the best energy deal.

 Depending on the supplier, households that have a low energy consumption can pay more per unit than households that have a high energy consumption.
 While the pattern of when you use energy can also have an impact on how much your energy costs.
 Using energy at off-peak times will cost you less.

 Unit costs also vary depending on whether you pay by credit, direct debit or prepayment.

-According to the Department for Business, Energy & Industrial Strategy (BEIS) the average cost for standard electricity in the UK in 2019 was 16.3 p/kWh.
-But there was considerable variation in the regions, with Northern Ireland paying 17.8 p/kWh and London paying just 15.4 p/kWh for their electricity.
+According to the Department for Business, Energy & Industrial Strategy (BEIS) the average cost for standard electricity in the UK in 2021 was 18.9p/kWh.
+But there was considerable variation in the regions, with Merseyside and North Wales paying 20.2p/kWh and Yorkshire paying 18.2p/kWh for their electricity.

 However, unit cost isn’t the only charge on your bill.
 There’ll be a standing charge to cover national grid maintenance and keeping your home connected to the energy network too.
 Standing charges are exactly that.
 It’s a set price you pay per day, and it has nothing to do with the amount of energy you use.